To foster development of the arts for all Alaskans through education, partnerships, grants and services.

 Target #1: Provide students opportunities to receive arts education as a result of strong grant investments from state, federal and partner funding for Arts Education.

-• New Visions Arts Education initiative, which now includes six targeted rural school districts working toward designing new arts education models, including the development of arts curriculum, teacher professional development, access to arts instruction, community engagement and leadership development.
+The New Visions Arts Education initiative, which now includes eight Alaska school districts working toward designing new arts education models, including the development of arts curriculum, teacher professional development, access to arts instruction, community engagement, and leadership development.
+The New Visions Network is supported by a Project Coordinator as well as grant funding at the planning, implementation, and cohort levels.
+Participating Alaska school districts develop Arts Action Plans and teams, meet together as a learning community, and collaborate on network activities such as the Administrators Arts Workshops in partnership with the Alaska Arts Education Consortium and DEED.

-• ASCA partners with DEED and other agencies on a number of policy issues and projects.
+ASCA partners with DEED and other agencies on a number of policy issues and projects.
 In 2014, ASCA updated its 2009 baseline research report on the state of arts education in Alaska.
-The first recommendation in the report, titled Venture for Alaska’s Youth, was to update the 1996 fine art standards.
-With the approval of the department, ASCA partnered with the Alaska Arts Education Consortium (AAEC) to convene a task force to update the standards, which was adopted in 2016.
-ASCA continues to partner with AAEC on building out frameworks for the standards, and supporting implementation in Alaska.
+The first recommendation in the report, titled Venture for Alaska's Youth, was to update the 1996 fine art standards.
+With the approval from the department, ASCA partnered with the Alaska Arts Education Consortium (AAEC) to convene a task force to update the standards, which were adopted in 2016.
+ASCA continues to partner with AAEC on building out frameworks for the standards, and supporting implementation in Alaska, including through professional development for educators and administrators.
+In 2019 and 2020, ASCA worked with these partners to publish the third, statewide arts education research report, titled Ebb and Flow.
+This reporting provides a snapshot of arts education in Alaska, by voluntary survey of the state's school districts and includes response from 34 districts representing 88% of the state's public school student population.
+ASCA supported the development and publication of the first Arts Education: Student Access and Equity in Alaska Data Report, an investigation from DEED with assistance from the Education Commission on the States.
+Data from all Alaskan school districts gives us a picture of student access to at least one art teacher and/or arts course.
+The purpose of this activity was to give stakeholders some of the information they need to address needs, close gaps, and devise strategies to reach even more youth with creative approaches to learning.

-• Teaching Artist Roster, Teaching Artist Academies, and Artists in Schools: This tripartite program consists of 1) vetting Alaskan Artists for inclusion in ASCA’s Teaching Artist Roster, which is a resource for schools to find artists to fit their residency and arts education needs.
+Teaching Artist Roster, Teaching Artist Academies, and Artists in Schools: This tripartite program consists of 1) vetting Alaskan artists for inclusion in ASCA's Statewide Teaching Artist Roster (STAR), which is a resource for schools to find artists to fit their residency and arts education needs.
 Currently, over 60 artists are included in the statewide roster; 2) Teaching Artists, or those interested in becoming one, attend Teaching Artist Academies.
 These high-level professional development sessions provide artists with training and tools to strengthen their effectiveness in the classroom; and, 3) Schools, school districts, or arts organizations working in partnership with the schools can apply for ASCA Artists in Schools (AIS) funds, which support teaching artists residencies.
-In FY2018, 14 Artists in Schools grants were awarded.
-This represents an increase in the demand for AIS residency programs in Alaska.
-In FY2018, ASCA is worked with one of the funding partners for the AIS program (Rasmuson Foundation) to conduct an assessment on shared Arts in Education (AIE) programs, including an examination of barriers for communities in accessing these programs.
+During the 2019-2020 school year, only eight AIS grants were awarded.
+During that period ASCA was unable to provide Teaching Artist Professional Development, nor were any new Teaching Artists adjudicated to be added to the Statewide Teaching Artist Roster.
+With ASCA's closure in July 2019, planning and implementation for STAR and AIS ceased, and it will take multiple years to rebuild capacity and programming.

-• ASCA maintains a partnership with the Alaska Arts Education Consortium (AAEC), both as a funder and a partner in work.
-ASCA arts education staff has a seat on the AAEC board as a non-voting, advisory member, and ASCA includes AAEC representation in advisory committees and arts education convening.
-Currently, the main focus of partnership between ASCA and AAEC is on standards implementation, to include dissemination through AAEC institutes and other functions, as well as continuation of the Standards Task Force.
-In FY2018, through the General Operating Support category, ASCA granted funds to AAEC, and AAEC Arts Institutes included 69 teachers from across the state, impacting 6560 students in 54 schools (29 Title I Schools) from 14 districts.
-A highlight of this impact is the AAEC’s Arts are Exceptional Special Education Arts Institute in Anchorage, which included 26 teachers in an intensive, 40-hour week of professional development in thinking about, learning and practicing how to serve students with disabilities in and through the arts.
+ASCA maintains a partnership with the Alaska Arts Education Consortium (AAEC), both as a funder and a partner in work.
+ASCA arts education staff has a seat on the AAEC board as a non-voting, advisory member, and ASCA includes AAEC representation in advisory committees and arts education convenings.
+Currently, the main focus of the partnership between ASCA and AAEC is on standards implementation, to include dissemination through AAEC institutes and other functions, as well as continuation of the Standards Task Force.
+In FY2019, ASCA supported the Bethel Multicultural Special Topics Institute with a Community Arts Development Grant; 24 teachers from the region received a week-long immersion in multi-cultural education.
+In FY2020, through the General Operating Support category, ASCA granted funds to AAEC, which was able to plan and complete its first ever online Basic Arts Institute for teachers-prompted by the COVID-19 health pandemic when in-person gathering/travel in Alaska was limited.
+This professional development opportunity included 29 teacher participants from nine Alaska school districts, and with emphasis on Northwest Coast Arts, Cultural Standards, Movement, Music and Tlingit Language, Visual and Digital Arts.
+Additional funding through the Special Project grant category was made in support of the development of a new special topics approach to professional development integrating Social Emotional Learning and Arts Learning.

-• Poetry Out Loud (POL) - In FY2018, Alaska State POL registered 35 schools from across the state, with 25 of these registrants completing a school level competition.
-ASCA and Juneau Arts and Humanities Council (JAHC) provided technical support including informational teleconferences, and outreach to returning and new teachers/schools during the fall and winter of 2017.
-JAHC hosts the Alaska POL website at https://jahc.org/education/poetry-out-loud/ and also serves as the distribution hub for POL materials.
-Alaska POL schools went on to compete in four urban regional competitions (Anchorage, Fairbanks, Juneau and the Matanuska Susitna Borough) and a video-adjudicated regional competition in five rural regions (Southwest, South Central, North and West, Southeast and East Central).
-ASCA is the main point of contact for three urban regions and serves as the presenter of the Anchorage regional competition; JAHC is the main point of contact for the Juneau regional and for video-adjudication for the five rural regions.
+Poetry Out Loud (POL) - During the 2019-2020 school year, Alaska State POL registered 31 schools from across the state, and 26 of these registrants completed a school or regional level competition.
+ASCA and the Juneau Arts and Humanities Council (JAHC) provided technical support and outreach to returning and new teachers/schools during the fall and winter of the 2019-2020 school year.
+JAHC hosts the Alaska POL website at https://jahc.org/education/poetry-out-loud/, and also serves as the distribution hub for POL materials.
+Schools went on to compete in four urban regional competitions (Anchorage, Fairbanks, Juneau, and the Matanuska Susitna Borough) and a video-adjudicated regional competition in four rural regions (Southwest, South Central, North and West, and Southeast).
+ASCA is the main point of contact for three urban regions-including as the presenter of the Anchorage regional competition; JAHC is the main point of contact for the Juneau regional and for video-adjudication for the rural regions.

 |B1: Core Service - Provide support to enable Alaskan students to receive arts education.|